MoreFoxBeans/MoreFoxBeans/README.md

-# A bunch of unfinished projects
+# A bunch of unfinished projects.

 ### 👋🏼 ← The hand has blue lines.